Uli-Z/autoPDFtagger/README.md

 In the advancing digital age, many documents are now delivered digitally, yet significant documents often still arrive in paper form.
 Looking towards a digital future, the consolidation of these documents into a unified digital archive becomes increasingly valuable.
 Simple scanning using smartphone cameras has made this practical.
 However, the reliability of existing OCR technologies and their limited ability to effectively index non-textual content like drawings or photos hampers the searchability of these documents. autoPDFtagger aims to bridge this gap by offering AI-assisted analysis and organization of PDF files, enhancing their searchability and organization with a level of precision comparable to human effort.

-## Future Development

-- **Graphical User Interface**: Developing a more user-friendly interface.
-- **HTML Viewer App**: A proposed app to visualize the JSON database and integrate it with the file archive.
-- **Cost Control**: Implementing features for monitoring and managing API usage costs.
-- **Integration and Compatibility**:
-  - Expanding to other AI APIs and exploring local AI model integration.
-  - Ensuring compatibility with applications like paperless-ngx.

 ## Caution and Considerations

 - **Data Privacy**: PDF content is transmitted to OpenAI servers for analysis.
 While OpenAI claims non-use of API inputs for training, sensitivity in handling private documents is advised.